KeithBremer/Databases-Homework/week-1/mandatory/2-classes-db/task.md

 SET floor = 5
 WHERE room_no BETWEEN 500 AND 599;

+-- add nigths field to reservations --

 ALTER TABLE reservations
 ADD nigths integer;

+-- calculate and add nights value--

 UPDATE reservations
 SET nigths = (checkout_date - checkin_date);

+-- list floor from rooms table, and each floor's total(SUM) of nights from reservations table, by using -- inner join and group/order by floor.

 SELECT rooms.floor, SUM(reservations.nigths) as total_nigths
 FROM rooms